AlanSilvaaa/sol_i_web/README.md

 poetry install --no-root
 ```

-Finally run this command to run the source code:
+Finally go to `src` folder and run this command to run the source code:
 ```bash
 poetry run uvicorn main:app --port 8000
 ```